kostiantyn-petlia/ubuntu-dev-env-setup/README.md

 [Link](https://askubuntu.com/questions/1514599/how-do-i-install-google-chrome-on-ubuntu-24-04)

-If there is any issue preventing the GUI from loading, you can try starting the google-chrome application from terminal:
+If there is any issue preventing the GUI from loading, we can try starting the google-chrome application from terminal:

 ```
 wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb